hasic-haris/chemical-reaction-data/README.md

 ## Contact
 If you are interested in contributing to this project by reporting bugs, submitting feedback or anything else that might be beneficial, please feel free to do so via GitHub issues or [e-mail](mailto:hasic@cb.cs.titech.ac.jp).
+Also, feel free to check the latest research at [Elix, Inc.](https://www.elix-inc.com/).

 ## References